-Absolutely!
-Cats can provide the same love, compassion and support as any other Emotional Support Animal.
-Some people who aren’t “cat people” may not understand, but a cat’s love can be just as unconditional as a dog’s.
+Cats can provide the same love, compassion, and support as any other emotional support animal.
+Those who aren’t “cat people” may not understand, but a cat’s love can be just as unconditional as a dog’s.
 More than that, many mental health professionals recognize and report that the positive effects of cat ownership are just as considerable as dog ownership.

 - Social Anxiety Disorder

 - Postpartum Depression

 - Phobias and Fears